 Those OK with the limitations of Amazon tablets should grab a Fire 7 for less demanding uses, and the Fire HD 8 if they're shopping for folks with slightly higher standards.
 And if you're looking for the best of the budget bunch, the Fire HD 10 is right for you.

 How we test Android tablets

-The first thing we do, to separate the great tablets from the jokers, is test all their different facets.
-Our web-surfing based battery test times how long a tablet can browse the internet for, with its display set to 150 nits of brightness.
+The first thing we do to separate the great tablets from the jokers is to test all their different facets.
+Our web-surfing-based battery test times how long a tablet can browse the internet for, with its display set to 150 nits of brightness.
 But in order to figure out what percentage of brightness equals 150 nits, we perform a series of display tests to measure how colorful the panel can get (measured with its sRGB output number) as well as how bright it can get.
 Then, we run benchmark tests on said tablet, including the latest version of the Geekbench general performance benchmark.

 Then, we just use the tablets like we would if we owned them.
 Opening tab after tab and app after app to see if we can multitask without hiccups.
 We also watch YouTube videos because the color output (sRGB) and brightness (nits) measurements don't tell the whole story.
 Only through all of these tests, can we be sure that we're giving you a complete assessment of a tablet's value.